-The paper is structured into sections that highlight the lessons that can be learnt from four different types of analysis of student responses, with sub-sections indicating different types of findings.
+The paper is structured into sections that highlight the lessons that can be learnt from four different types of analysis of student responses to computer-marked questions, with sub-sections indicating different types of findings.
 The examples are intended to be illustrative, providing an indication of the power of data analysis of this sort.